 I really enjoyed this post, Disneyland’s Original Prospectus Revealed, by Cory Doctorow on Boing Boing.
 An anonymous source showed Boing Boing the original drawings and a ten-page brochure that Walt Disney shared with bankers in order to raise $17M to build Disneyland in 1953.
 As a marketer, three things struck me hard, while reading this post and doing a little research about Walt.
 Please check out the ten-page brochure (see below), two drawings and pay attention to the text.
 Working on the weekend: In order to demonstrate what the park would look like, Walt called a talented artist and a friend, Herbert Ryman, on Saturday, September 23, 1953.
 Ryman’s response to Walt’s request: “You’re crazy.
 You’ve got a lot of nerve to call me on a Saturday, hoping I can come up with something.
-Well I can’t.
+Well, I can’t.
 Nobody in the world can do it.
 It will embarrass me and you.
 I don’t want anything to do with it.
 We’re still good friends, but that’s impossible.“ About two hours later, Ryman was hard at work.
-By Sunday night, he and Walt had finished a beautiful detailed drawing of the park. (see the drawings below) Take away: As successful as Walt was, he still worked on weekends.
+By Sunday night, he and Walt had finished a beautifully detailed drawing of the park. (see the drawings below)

 In a way, Walt was just like us: when you have deadlines to meet, you hustle.